bitextor/pdf-extract/README.md

 ----
 ## Introduction
 ### What is PDFExtract?
 PDFExtract is a PDF parser that converts and extracts PDF content into a HTML format that is optimized for easy alignment across multiple language sources.
-The output is intended for this purpose only and not for rendering as HTML in a web broweser.
-While there are many PDF extraction and HTML DOM conversion tools, none are designed to prepare data for alignment between multilingual websites.
-Typically, other tools will extract to a HTML format that is designed to be rendered for human consumption, are very heavy and bloated with informaiton that is not needed, while missing information that would be helpful to an aligner.
-The extracted format from PDFExtract is simplified and normalized so that it can be easily matched to other documents that contain the same or similar content translated in different languages.
+The output is intended for this purpose only and not for rendering as HTML in a web browser.

+While there are many PDF extraction and HTML DOM conversion tools, none are designed to prepare data for alignment between multilingual websites for the purpose of creating parallel corpora.
+Typically, other tools will extract to a HTML format that is designed to be rendered for human consumption, are very heavy and bloated with information that is not needed, while missing information that would be helpful to an aligner.

+The HTML format produced by PDFExtract is simplified and normalized so that it can be easily matched to other documents that contain the same or similar content translated in different languages.
+Repairs to the document flow and structure are made so as to be in logical sequence as they appear in the document.
 Tools such as Bitextor are able to directly process the outputs.

+PDFExtract is extendable without needed to modify the JAR file using the Nashorn JavaScript engine and a set of custom JavaScript functions.
+This allows for further optimization for specific sets of content or to perform additional tasks without the complexity of understanding the entire workflow and process.
 ----
 ## Installation
 Installation instructions are provided in [INSTALL.md](INSTALL.md)

 ----
 ## Using PDFExtract.jar

+PDFExtract can be used as a command line tool or as a library wihtin a Java project.
+PDFExtract processes individual files and can also operate in batch mode to process large lists of files.

 ### Command-line PDF Extraction
 The command-line PDFExtract is contained in the PDFExtract.jar package that may be downloaded and directly executed on all the java-enabled platforms.